Post job

 Caseworkers are social workers who watch over the welfare of underprivileged individuals and at-risk families by counseling and providing them with assistance.
 Usually employed under the government or a local non-profit organization, a caseworker must conduct a thorough interview and house visits to determine the needs of the family.
 They then refer them to any programs or agencies that can give them the specific care and help needed.
 Furthermore, it is crucial to identify neglect and abuse signs, reporting them to the authorities right away.

-There are some key differences in responsibilities as well.
-For example, a child life specialist responsibilities require skills like "child development," "patient care," "child life services," and "ccls."
+There are some key differences in the responsibilities of each position.
+For example, child life specialist responsibilities require skills like "child development," "patient care," "child life services," and "ccls."
 Meanwhile a typical case worker has skills in areas such as "substance abuse," "child abuse," "customer service," and "intake assessments."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 On average, case workers reach similar levels of education than child life specialists.
 Case workers are 1.2% more likely to earn a Master's Degree and 0.2% more likely to graduate with a Doctoral Degree.